kataras/iris/_examples/routing/README.md

 }
 ```

-A **path parameter name should contain only alphabetical letters.
-Symbols like  '_' and numbers are NOT allowed**.
+A path parameter name should contain only alphabetical letters or digits.
+Symbols like  '_' are NOT allowed.
 Last, do not confuse `ctx.Params()` with `ctx.Values()`.
-Path parameter's values goes to `ctx.Params()` and context's local storage
+Path parameter's values can be retrieved from `ctx.Params()`,
-that can be used to communicate between handlers and middleware(s) goes to
+context's local storage that can be used to communicate between handlers and middleware(s) can be stored to `ctx.Values()`.
-`ctx.Values()`.

 # Routing and reverse lookups